 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period; or in the period of the revision and future periods if the revision affects both current and future periods.

-The Directors do not deem there to be any key sources of estimation that affect the Company.
+The Directors do not deem there to be any critical accounting judgements that affect the Company.